 The OptiShot 2 has 32 infrared sensors that sit on either side of where you hit the ball.
 These sensors measure your club as you come down and make contact.
 All data is sent back to your connected computer, which plugs into the side of the OptiShot 2.

 At $450, this golf simulator is actually $50 less than the FlightScope Mevo above but has the hitting mat included.
-The data won’t be as accurate, but the fun-factor is way higher with this option.
+The data won’t be as accurate, but the fun-factor is way higher.

-The software comes with 15 premium golf courses, including real world options too.
+The software comes with 15 premium and famous golf courses, including real-world options too.
 For $120 per year, you get full access to over 65 courses, plus real-time online tournaments that you can take part in.

 HOW IT WORKS